 With an undergraduate degree and up to 16 months of experience.
 You're ahead of the rest.

-The Professional Internship Program aims to seemlessly connect education, knowledge, and experience.
+The Professional Internship Program aims to seamlessly connect education, knowledge, and experience.

 Registration: The Engineering Student Centre will register all interns into their respective internship classes (EPIP 401, 402, 403, 404) on a quarterly basis.
 Interns will be assessed tuition fees for these courses.